 Thus, specific heat capacity of a substance is defined as the amount of heat required to raise the temperature of 1 kg of the substance by 1°C or 1 K. The SI unit of specific heat capacity is Jkg-1 K-1.
-The most commonly used units of specific heat capacity are J/kg^oC and J/g^oC.
+The most commonly used units of specific heat capacity are J/kg°C and J/g°C.

-Among all the substances, water has the highest specific heat capacity and its value is 4200 J/kg0C.
-So, water absorbs a large amount of heat for unit rise in temperature.
+Among all the substances, water has the highest specific heat capacity and its value is

+4200 J/kg°K. So, water absorbs a large amount of heat for unit rise in temperature.
 Thus, water is used as a coolant in car radiators and factories to keep engines and other machinery parts cool.
-It is because of the same reason the temperature of water in the lake does not change much during day time.
-Specific heat capacities of some common substances are given in Table 1.2.
+It is because of this same reason, temperature of water in the lake does not change much during day time.